Italy visa refusal 2026: reasons, appeal, court — a real success story

 • References to specific legal articles

 TUI art.
-26 for LA (Lavoro Autonomo), article 27 for DN (Digital Nomad), DPR 394 for al seguito (family reunification)
+26 for LA, article 27 for DN, DPR 394 for al seguito

-• Counterarguments to each point of refusal
+• Counterarguments for each point of refusal

 If refused for income — show that the amount is above the legal minimum